DC-Capstone1W25/SafeRoomAI/README.md

 # SafeRoomAI-Showcase 🛡️📹

 **A smart surveillance and workplace behavior analytics platform.**

-This repository is a **curated portfolio showcase** of my contributions to *SafeRoomAI*, a capstone project developed as part of the AIDI-2005-02 course at Durham College.
-The goal of the project was to design and build an AI-powered video surveillance system that processes live camera feeds for security and human resource management, using real-time detection, behavioral analytics, and interactive dashboards.
+*SafeRoomAI*, a capstone project developed as part of the AIDI-2005-02 course at Durham College.
+The goal of the project is to design and build an AI-powered video surveillance system that processes live camera feeds for security and human resource management, using real-time detection, behavioral analytics, and interactive dashboards.

 > 💡 Think of it as the "Stripe of AI-powered workplace surveillance and HR analytics."